egandavidpatrick-del/project-navigator/README.md

 ## Solution
 No longer is finding a project directory an arduous or time-consuming task — and no longer is it a hit-and-miss exercise.
 With the Saubon Synogen™ Multi-User Projects Catalogue, any project in the system can be found in seconds.
 No guesswork, no wasted time, no hit or miss to it.
 If a project isn’t in the system, it can’t be found.

+## Who is it for?
+Designed for AEC companies managing multi-user project workflows involving project managers, architects, engineers, consultants, contractors, and document controllers.

 ## Demo Videos
 - Search all Projects (Saubon Synogen™ Project Catalogue Demo): https://youtu.be/6LXpte1vlTI
 - Enola Client Server Demo: https://youtu.be/H2ukH4vqn70